RLE (Refractive Lens Exchange)

 Refractive Lens Exchange (RLE), also known as Clear Lens Exchange (CLE), is a surgical procedure to correct refractive errors in which the natural lens of the eye is removed and replaced with artificial intraocular lens.
 This surgical procedure is very similar to cataract surgery, however in cataract surgery the lens is clouded, whereas in this surgery, the clear lens is removed.

-In refractive errors such as hyperopia (farsightedness) or myopia (near-sightedness) the light entering the eye does not get focused properly on retina because of the lens which is either too weak or too strong to help focus light properly.
+In refractive errors such as hyperopia (farsightedness), myopia (near-sightedness) and astigmatism, the light entering the eye is not focused clearly on retina because the refractive components of the eye (cornea and lens) are either too weak or too strong to focus light properly.
 Refractive lens exchange procedure corrects the error and focuses the light on the retina by removing the natural lens in the eye and replacing it with a new artificial lens, thus reducing or eliminating the need for additional glasses or contact lens.

 What are the indications for RLE?

-Refractive lens exchange is used for correction of severe farsightedness, near-sightedness, presbyopia (diminished ability to focus on near objects), and astigmatism (blurred vision) that is not easily managed by other refractive procedures.
-People with these refractive errors may have mild cataract that eventually could worsen and cloud the eye’s natural lens.
-In such cases a refractive lens exchange may help instead of waiting for the cataracts to advance enough to require cataract surgery.
-A multifocal or monofocal lens implants may be used for replacing the natural lens in these patients.
+Refractive lens exchange is used for correction of farsightedness, near-sightedness, astigmatism and presbyopia (diminished ability to focus on near objects) that is not easily managed by other refractive procedures.
+People over age 55 years with these refractive errors may have mild cataract that over time will gradually worsen and cloud the eye’s natural lens, causing blurred vision.
+In such cases a refractive lens exchange will allow correction of refractive error in advance of waiting for the cataracts to develop enough to require cataract surgery.

 Who is a good candidate for the procedure?